 UCSC has many research opportunities and is ranked among the top undergraduate research institutions.
 However, not all students will have an opportunity to secure a research position.
 Please refer to the Undergraduate Research website for more information and tips on how to proceed.

 Information for First-Year Students (Freshmen)

 High school students should complete the courses required for UC admission, and those who plan to attend UC Santa Cruz and pursue a career in medicine should also have a strong science and math background, including chemistry, biology, physics, algebra (two years), geometry, and trigonometry.
 It is recommended that you try and explore a career in medicine by volunteering in a health care setting as early as high school.
 Medical schools may not accept AP credits toward the medical school admissions requirements.
-It is highly recommended that they see the pre-health adviser within the first quarter at UCSC.
+It is highly recommended that you see the pre-health adviser within your first quarter at UCSC.